-Ralph Waldo Emerson said that "the earth laughs in flowers," and your wedding day would not be complete without cheerfully blooming bouquets, boutonnieres and brilliantly sparkling centerpieces.
+Ralph Waldo Emerson said that "the earth laughs in flowers," and your wedding day would not be complete without cheerfully blooming bouquets, boutonnieres, and brilliantly sparkling centerpieces.
 Flowers certainly set the scene for a sensory experience that helps create beautiful (scented) memories and make for vibrant, richly textured photos.
 Whether you want over-the-top arrangements or only a few accents, you're in good hands with these Houston area florists.

 Maxit Flower Design (Above)

-Photo: Courtesy of The Moss & Rose
+The Moss & Rose

-She loves to help couples pinpoint exactly what they want—even when they aren't sure precisely what that is—but her favorite style is a just-picked garden look, mixing greens with vibrant flowers and lush succulents in creative displays like centerpieces in wooden boxes, ribbons and hair combs.
+She loves to help couples pinpoint exactly what they want—even when they aren't precisely sure of what that is—but her favorite style is a just-picked garden look, mixing greens with vibrant flowers and lush succulents in creative displays like centerpieces in wooden boxes, ribbons, and hair combs.
 She and her efficient team recycle everything they can and compost as much green waste as possible.
-Read real brides' reviews here!

 Bramble & Bee

 It's no surprise there's a married couple behind Bramble & Bee floral design.
 Maggie and Mick Bailey (a native Texan and Brit, respectively) are business and life partners who create bespoke bouquets, flower crowns, centerpieces, and cake toppers that read as utterly romantic.
 The pair picks much of the foliage for their garden-fresh feel creations straight from their own garden in Magnolia and spice up their handiwork with organic details like feathers and berries.
-Read real brides' reviews here!

 If you can dream it, Keisha's Kreations can deliver it—with a heavy helping of customer service (read: on time and with a smile).
-While owner Keisha Ervin and her team are aces at clean, classic and traditional styles, they can go gorgeously off the grid if different is the order of the day.
+While owner Keisha Ervin and her team are aces at clean, classic, and traditional styles, they can go gorgeously off the grid if different is the order of the day.
 Cotton blossoms and spray roses, anyone?

 Blush & Vine

-Houston's A-list call upon David Brown and his team of designers to do everything from daily deliveries to “working their magic” on decadent designs for a lavish event (and every tier of a 10-tier cake).
+Houston's A-list calls upon David Brown and his team of designers to do everything from daily deliveries to “working their magic” on decadent designs for a lavish event (and every tier of a 10-tier cake).
 A classic flower shop and work studio in one, David Brown Flowers is like a blooming art gallery where minimal, composed and outrageous arrangements, including exotic orchids and floating centerpieces, all co-exist to meet the needs of the most discerning couples.